CwithW/revshell2webshell/README.md

 ```
 npm install
-# you should have tsc in your global environment, if not, run `npm install -g tsc`
+# you should have typescript installed your global environment, if not, run `npm install -g typescript`
 tsc
 ```